 The function of a water purifier is also very different to that of a filter.
 While water passes through water filters, which reduce or remove contaminants by trapping them in their media, UV purifiers allow water to flow straight through the UV tube without being slowed down by a filter.

 A UV lamp treats water as it flows through the ingoing pipe into your home.
 By damaging the DNA of living microorganisms in water, it kills off harmful bacteria, viruses, cysts, and other microorganisms.
 Water filters, on the other hand, can’t kill off living organisms.
 They simply remove suspended particles from water by preventing them from flowing through the filter media.

-You can use a UV water purifier whenever you wish.
+You can use a the best UV water purifiers whenever you wish.
 Many people choose to use UV disinfection:

 For at-home municipal water

 UV purifiers are installed at the water’s point of entry into a home.
 While your local area’s water is treated to remove bacteria and other microorganisms before it reaches your home, there’s no guarantee that your water is completely sterile.
 Only an at-home UV light water filter can ensure this.

 If you’re traveling or camping and you don’t have access to a clean water source, you can bring a UV water purifier with you to ensure that your water is safe to drink.
 There are a number of portable, handheld water purifiers that you can use for the job.